Conference Program

 Moderator:

-Syb ten Cate Hoedemaker, managing director, Maritime Battery Forum
+Syb ten Cate Hoedemaker, managing director, Maritime Battery Forum, Netherlands

 Theater Two Shore power and charging